fresns/docs/wiki/en-US/guide/features.md

 ## Horizontal menu mode

 The user’s perception of a product’s function (sense of space) does not depend on the URL, but primarily at the UE and UI levels (breadcrumb navigation).
 To this end, the product adopts the horizontal menu mode, and any page is not limited to the parent or can be the parent to make the first-level page.
-In this way, the menu level is no longer differentiated by hierarchy, but is completely determined by the theme and client used by the user, becoming more convenient for configuration and more flexible for customization.
+In this way, the menu level is no longer differentiated by hierarchy, but is completely determined by the client used by the user, becoming more convenient for configuration and more flexible for customization.

 ## Back-end naming control

 The user’s perception of a product’s service (sense of experience) does not depend on the technical logic, but on the naming of function points.
 Therefore, any function point of a product can be customized with a name in the background.
 Any function point and description point from the content of user data to interaction behaviors can be named in a customized manner (supporting multiple languages).
-By naming, users’ cognition of products can be shaped (without modifying main programs, themes, plug-ins, clients), and various operation scenarios can be realized.
+By naming, users’ cognition of products can be shaped (without modifying main programs, plug-ins, clients), and various operation scenarios can be realized.

 ## Public and private modes

 The operation mode of the site can be public or private.
 In the private mode, you can create your own secret circle, and can join in various ways such as invitation, payment, Q&A. If you want to extend the independent gameplay, the product also reserves the More Json extension from the database to the interface level, allowing you to define new parameters at will.
-By combining the matching theme and client, you can realize the features of any currently known social products.
+By combining the matching client, you can realize the features of any currently known social products.

 ## Various product models and forms